kubagdynia/Spacetris/README.md

 # Spacetris
-Yet another Tetris game but this time written in [.NET Core 2.0](https://github.com/dotnet/core) and [SFML](https://github.com/SFML/SFML)
+Yet another Tetris game but this time written in [.NET Core 2.0](https://github.com/dotnet/core) and [SFML](https://github.com/SFML/SFML).
+The project was created for fun in order to show how easily you can create a simple game in C# and SFML.

 Videos
 ------------